Quantum Chaos 2025 - International Conference

 • Luca Tessieri , Universidad Michoacana de San Nicolás de Hidalgo, Mexico

-• Steven Tomsovic*, Washington State University, USA
+• Steven Tomsovic, Florida State University, United States of America

 • Juan Mauricio Torres, IFUAP, BUAP, Mexico